gedaipek/TechHive_Global_Project/README.md

 * Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* Assumption 1 (ex: because 3% of the purchase date column contained non-sensical dates, these were excluded from the analysis)